sacanix/Flask-Nytro/README.md

 Flask Nytro
 ===========

-Nytro is an extension to help developer providing a set of useful tools giving even more facility to development apps with Flask.
+Nytro is an extension to help the developers providing a set of useful tools giving even more facility to development apps with Flask.

 ## Benefits

 1. Creates your blueprints with the *template* and *static* folders setted automatically like a app, but another place can be setted with you want.

-2. Allows to attch *blueprins* on app automaticaly by convention or granularity by configuration.
+2. Allows to attch *blueprins* on app automatically by convention or granularity by configuration.

-3. Brings a few (for now) helper functions to create: a slug, a random key and the intermediate table for Many to Many relationship for SQLAlchemy.
+3. Brings a few (for now) helper functions to create: a slug, a random key and the intermediate table for many-to-many relationship for SQLAlchemy.

-##Usage
+##Quick Tutorial

-1. Create a bluepirnt like bellow:
+1. Create the bluepirnt **simple_bp.py** inside app folder, with the content like bellow:

     ```python